siegelz/core-bench/README.md

 ```

 ### Azure Setup
 It is strongly reccomended that you run agents on Azure VMs by including the `--use_azure` flag when running the benchmark (we plan on supporting additional cloud environments soon).
+First, install the [Azure CLI](https://learn.microsoft.com/bs-latn-ba/cli/azure/install-azure-cli) and log in to your Azure account by running `az login`.

-To do so, you will also need to create a `config.py` file in the root of the repository with Azure credentials and the path to a SSH key.
+Next, create a `config.py` file in the root of the repository with Azure credentials and the path to a SSH key.
 The file should look like this:
 ```python
 AZURE_SUBSCRIPTION_ID = "XXX-XXX-XXX-XXX-XXX"
 AZURE_RESOURCE_GROUP_NAME = "XXX"